 |Taxonomy||Main level terms (parent) associated to test questions.|

 |Terms||Nested level terms (child) associated to test questions.|

 |Total Questions||The total number of questions belonging to the taxonomy term.|

 |Questions Correct||The total number of questions the participant got correct within the taxonomy term.|

 |%||The percentage of correct questions within the taxonomy term.|

 R109 replaces older similar reports R103 and R107.
 You may also be interested in R202, a similar report for user groups.

 Run R109 to view one individual’s grades, progress, and completion status for selected assets within the products selected including the level of completion and grade for each test attempt.
 This report applies to all assets with gradable or completion capability: appraisals, assignments, evaluations, modules, SCORM, questionnaires, tests (both classic and prova), and custom assets as required by individuals clients).

-The report generates a separate table for each product and enrollment showing all attempts (e.g. if the individual attempted a test 5 times in one enrollment, there will be 5 entries for that test.
-The report output will display all of an individual's enrolled products and assets if filters are not selected in step 3.
+The report generates a separate table for each product and enrolment showing all attempts (e.g. if the individual attempted a test 5 times in one enrolment, there will be 5 entries for that test.
+The report output will display all of an individual's enroled products and assets if filters are not selected in step 3.